 The information on this site should supplement that.

-On the other hand, while developing a realistic approach, please do not be persuaded by something (or someone) you have seen on the internet into thinking that by getting “hydrotherapy” or applying some “PROM” you are going to make your pet, who has been disabled for years, walk again.
-I'll explain why in the near future why that is probably not possible, however in some dogs it might be.
+On the other hand, please do not be persuaded by something (or someone) you have seen on the internet into thinking that by getting “hydrotherapy” or doing “PROM” you are going to make your pet, who has been disabled for years, walk again.
+I'll explain why in the near future why that is probably not possible, however... in some dogs it might be.

-What I believe is important is understanding what is happening (or could happen) with your pet, how to prevent the most common ailments, and what exactly are things like “hydrotherapy” and “PROM” [and why the latter is it still important to do if it can’t necessarily make your pet walk again].
+What I believe IS important is understanding what is happening (or could happen) with your pet, how to prevent some common ailments, and what exactly ARE things like “hydrotherapy” and “PROM” [and why the latter is it still important to do].

-When your furry member of the family, that you love so much, is suffering and can’t “tell” you the extent or degree, it can be overwhelming.
-It’s different than you or I getting sick.
+When your furry family member, is suffering and can’t “tell” you the extent or degree, it can be overwhelming.

 And when you see or read different information about obesity or arthritis, for example, and you just can’t bear the thought of ever losing your pet, it is tough.